mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Model definitions

-All hasMany and belowsTo relationships should specify inverse and async options explicitly.
+All hasMany and belongsTo relationships should specify inverse and async options explicitly.
 Not doing so is deprecated.

 ## DB document timestamps

 Currently, all timestamping of db documents (users, problems, workspaces, etc.) appears to be done manually primarily on the client side.
 This approach could cause issues because the clients clocks might be wrong.
 Also, because the dates are updated manually (all over the codebase), there is a higher likelihood of errors.

 Instead, we could leverage the {timestamps: true} option when defining all the Mongoose Schemas.
 This option has the db (a single source of truth) automatically insert and maintain createdAt and updatedAt fields.

+## Route organization

+There are several routes directly under the routes/ folder that have corresponding subfolders.
+For example, there is app/routes/assignments.js as well as app/routes/assignments/assignment.js and app/routes/assignments/new.js.
+A more consistent naming scheme would be to move these top-level routes to be index.js files in their corresponding folders (e.g., assignments.js file would become app/routes/assignments/index.js).
+That way, all the related routing files are grouped together.

+Another argument for this approach is that this is how the corresponding template files are organized.
+For example, there is a app/templates/assignments/ folder with index.hbs, assignment.hbs, and new.hbs.

+On the other hand, the current structure reflects a parent / child route structure because there are also files such as app/templates/assignments.hbs in addition to app/templates/assignments/index.hbs.
+On the other hand, we have to ask if the complexity is needed, but that is an issue for another day.

 ## Component organization